zhiktang/philomena/README.md

 ## Customize
 To customize your booru, find and replace all occurences of the following words with your desired content
-- `YourBooruName`
+- `ALBooru`
-- `YourBooruDescription` (sample: `Samplebooru is a linear imagebooru which lets you share, find and discover new art and media surrounding samples.`
+- `ALBooru is a linear imagebooru focused on Azur Lane art` (sample: `Samplebooru is a linear imagebooru which lets you share, find and discover new art and media surrounding samples.`
 - `SomeRandomSampleSecret1234`
 - Rule names that are selectable when reporting violations can be adjusted in `lib/philomena_web/views/report_view.ex`
 - In `config/config.exs` `tumblr_api_key`